webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/plugins.md

 }
 ```

-Let's enable the _UnloadGuard_ plugin and show a confirmation window if the input is invalid.
-Webix confirmation windows and other modal boxes return promises:
+Let's enable _UnloadGuard_ and show a confirmation window if the input is invalid.
+Webix confirmation windows and other modal boxes [return promises](https://docs.webix.com/desktop__message_boxes.html#modalmessageboxes).

 ```javascript
 // views/form.js